GoodManWEN/GoodManWEN.github.io/blog/About This Blog/README.md

 npm install
 npm run serve
 ```
-At this point you should get the functionality same as a basic blog framework, and if you want to change the blog content to your own, you should modify **you should change the content in the /blog directory, All items ending in .md will be recognized**, and then:
+At this point you should get the functionality same as a basic blog framework, and if you want to change the blog content to your own, you should modify **you should change the content in the /blog directory**, and then:
 ```
 python3 generate.py
 npm run build
 ```
-This will convert the pages into static distribution files in `/docs` directory, you can serve them in any web framework.
+This will convert the pages into static distribution files in `/dist` directory, you can serve them in any web framework.

 ### What's the difference from other comparable programs?